alphagov/forms-deploy/local/README.md

 component's code locally is immediately apparent in the locally running services.

+### Setting up the databases
+There is a single postgres container defined within the docker-compose setup which is configured with two databases named `forms-admin` and `forms-api`.
+The two databases are initially created using the the `local/postgres/initdb.d` which is mounted into the postgres container's 'docker-entrypoint-initdb.d' directory.
+The start command for `forms-admin` is modified by the docker-compose.yml file to include running `rails db:setup` and `rails db:seed` which will run migrations and prepare a local dev user respectively.

+If you need to connect to the postgres instance directly you can use `psql -h localhost -p 5432 -U postgres` and enter `postgres` for the password when prompted.
+To view available databases use `\l` and to connect to one use `\c databasename`.
+For more information view psql help page.

 ## Commands for running the whole thing in docker.

 You need to check out all three projects in the parent directory of this repo.